manuGil/online-core/docs/source/georeferencing.rst

    Why are these points your best choice?
 How many points are you going to use?

 Task 5.2
    In GIS, open the Georeferencer (from the Raster menu tools) and load the file ``topographic_map_dominica.jpg``.
-Use the points you chose above to geo-reference the scanned map.
+Use the points you chose above to georeference the scanned map.
 Be sure to pay close attention to the coordinate system on the scanned map and your existing data layers.
 Attempt to match the map as best you can to your current vector layers.

-   For this task you might want to first watch the video tutorial `georeferencing an image <https://vimeo.com/album/4389527/video/201997378>`_.
+   For this task, you might want first to watch the video tutorial `georeferencing an image <https://vimeo.com/album/4389527/video/201997378>`_.

 .. note::
    **QGIS.**
    If the Georeferencer is not visible from the raster menu, you have to go to the plugins menu and make sure it is active.

    .. image:: _static/img/georeferencer-plugin.png
       :align: center